 An annual report on progress in implementing the Strategy is made by the Australian Bicycle Council to the Transport and Infrastructure Council.

 In July 2016 the Australian Bicycle Council published its Implementation Report 2015 which outlined the progress made on the National Cycling Strategy in 2015.

 Infrastructure for walking and cycling

-The Australian Government strongly supports safe road environments for all road users—pedestrians (which include most wheeled mobility and recreation devices such as skateboards, roller skates and roller blades) and cyclists.
+The Australian Government supports safe road environments for all road users—pedestrians (which include most wheeled mobility and recreation devices such as skateboards, roller skates and roller blades) and cyclists.

 While the designing, building and funding of cycling and pedestrian infrastructure is primarily a matter for state, territory and local governments, the Australian Government's investment in infrastructure includes, in relevant projects, the building of new cycling and pedestrian infrastructure as part of the overall project (where identified by project proponents).